Factlink/react-coffeescript-glue/README.md

 # react-coffeescript-glue

-Write nice-looking React components in Coffeescript.
+Write pretty React components in Coffeescript.

 This is what your render function could look like in Coffeescript, using this repo: